Julio Cruz (Mexican footballer)

-Julio César Cruz González (born 23 November 1995) is a Mexican professional footballer who plays as a forward for Alebrijes de Oaxaca.
+Julio César Cruz González (born 23 November 1995) is a Mexican professional footballer who plays as a forward for Liga de Expansión MX club Tepatitlán.
 He played for clubs in Mexico, Costa Rica and Brunei.

 Club

 Oaxaca FC

 Cruz played for Oaxaca FC and scored a total of 34 goals for the team.

 DPMM FC

 Cruz moved to Brunei in 2024, joining DPMM FC playing in the Singapore Premier League.
 However, he was released in November 2024 before the mid-season transfer window.